acherry-io/dev-container-base/README.md

 dev-container:
     container_name: #dev container name
     image: # dev container image
     ports:
-      - "9000:22" # Map 9000 on the host to internal ssh 22
+      # Map 9000 on the host to internal ssh 22
+      - "9000:22"
     extra_hosts:
-      - "host.docker.internal:host.gateway" # If you want the container to access other services on your machine
-      																			# (like ollama if running on the host)
+      # If you want the container to access other services on your machine (like ollama if running on the host)
+      - "host.docker.internal:host.gateway"
     volumes:
-      - home-dir:/home:rw # mount the named volume with the home directory inside to the home of the container
+      # mount the named volume with the home directory inside to the home of the container
+      - home-dir:/home:rw
 ```

 ##### Neovim setup